AnonymouX47/term-image/docs/source/api/renderable.rst

    Inheriting Fields
    """""""""""""""""

-   Fields are inherited from any associated [#ran1]_ render argument namespace class (i.e anyone that **has fields**) by subclassing it.
+   Fields are inherited from any associated [#an-ass]_ render argument namespace class (i.e anyone that **has fields**) by subclassing it.
 The new subclass inherits both the fields and associated render class of its parent.